All Episodes

 I'm supposed to vote on this today, and we have not had one single fat witness here in this committee at all.

-And then I hear from my Republican colleagues that were on the intelligence committee, that Republicans were refused to have any of their witnesses in that committee.
+And then I hear from my Republican colleagues that were on the intelligence committee that Republicans were refused to have any of their witnesses in that committee.

 You know, it's been predetermined from the get-go.

-That's just that that is the bottom line.
+That's just, that is the bottom line.

-And if you want to talk about abuse of power, that would be the Democrats, the do nothing, lazy, hate Trump, psychotic Democrats, because that's where the abuse of power is.
+And if you want to talk about abuse of power, that would be the Democrats, the do-nothing, lazy, hate-Trump, psychotic Democrats, because that's where the abuse of power is.

-Jonathan Turley, what I'm saying is a legitimate impeachment to set an abbreviated schedule, demand documents, then impeach because they haven't turned over the documents because they're seeking remedy in a court, and courts, the judicial branches design to resolve conflicts when they arise between the executive branch and the legislative branch.
+Jonathan Turley, what I'm saying is a legitimate impeachment to set an abbreviated schedule, demand documents, then impeach because they haven't turned over the documents, because they're seeking remedy in a court.

-So they go to court and you say, Well, that's obstruction.
+So they go to court and you say, well, that's obstruction.

 They have broken every single precedent that has ever been established in these proceedings as they race and rush to impeachment.